cloudcwfranck/finazops/README.md

 ## Python FinOps CLI

 A new `finops_cli.py` script adds enhanced features such as cost analysis by time period, cost trends, subscription management and export options.
 It uses the [Rich](https://pypi.org/project/rich/) library for a pleasant terminal UI.
+Run `./install.sh` (or `install.ps1` on Windows) beforehand so the required Python packages are present.

 Run the script with Python 3: